Grow visibly thicker, fuller hair

 • Epidermal cysts and ingrown hair

 It’s also possible to experience an infection after hair transplant surgery.
-Fewer than 1 percent of patients experience this adverse effect.
+Fewer than one percent of patients experience this adverse effect.
 You can treat infections by exfoliating with warm compresses, shampooing twice a day, and taking any antibiotics your doctor prescribes.

 Lastly, it’s normal to experience hair shedding — called shock loss — in the first few weeks after a hair transplant.
 This is a sign your transplanted hair follicles are entering the hair growth cycle, and your hairs will start regrowing within the next few months.